rybafish/rybafish.github.io/about.md

 [RybaFish Charts](/) is an open source cross-platform software for monitoring of SAP HANA DB.
 RybaFish is not affiliated with SAP.
 It provides HANA load graph functionay for multi-tenant installations.

-Only one installation can be monitored: connection to two or more servers in parallel is not supported.
-But the same server can be connected by several SQL consoles.
+~~Only one installation can be monitored~~: connection to two or more servers in parallel was not supported before 0.95 Ishkhan which has experimental support of multiple data provisers (HANA/non-HANA).
+Anyway, several SQL consoles were always supported.

 ## Key Features
 * Multitenant HANA MDC Support